rdmorganiser/rdmo-docker-compose/readme.md

     Default settings are stored in the `variables.env`.
 You may want to change things to adjust RDMO to your local needs.
 As `variables.env` is part of the repo and would get overwritten if you pulled again the `makefile` contains a logic that lets you use a file called `variables.local` instead.
 If such a file exists the settings will be loaded from there.
 Simply copy `variables.env` to `variables.local` and feel free to change whatever you want.

+    Please note that you might need to change the `ALLOWED_HOSTS` entry depending on your server setup.
+The URL or IP under which RDMO is served needs to be allowed by putting it into the list.
+Usually the allowed hosts are declared in the `local.py`.
+In this docker compose setup we decided to move it into the environment variables and so the `variables.env` to raise awareness that the setting might need to be adjusted.

 1. Build by running `make`

 1. Maybe create an RDMO user